 This will be taught and assessed by the HEI and in clinical practice by the LCL/ES

+The Will be tadgilled and accessed by the Fill and in our produce by the teleplace

 Capabilities Assessment Methods GMP

 Knowledge

-Understand the nature of specific surgical procedures in order to provide optimum
+Understand the nature of specific surgical procedures in order to provide optimum post-

-post-operative management and recognise complications, e.g.
+operative management and recognise complications, e.g.

 Major abdominal surgery

-Cardiac surgical procedures
+Cardiac surgical procedures HEI, C 1,2

 Major neurological surgical procedures.
-HEI, C 1,2
+I TILI, C 1,2

 Major vascular procedures

 Major thoracic procedures

 Major head and neck/ ENT procedures